tpgit/UnOfficialLeptDocs/_sources/leptonica/README.txt

    :cmd:`/configure` and then :cmd:`make` from the desired build directory.

-   Configure has a number of useful options; run :cmd:`configure --help` for details.
-If you're not planning to modify the library, adding the :cmd:`--disable-dependency-tracking` option will speed up the build.
+   Configure has a number of useful options; run ``configure --help`` for details.
+If you're not planning to modify the library, adding the ``--disable-dependency-tracking`` option will speed up the build.
 By default, both static and shared versions of the library are built.
-Add the :cmd:`--disable-shared` or :cmd:`--disable-static` option if one or the other isn't needed.
+Add the ``--disable-shared`` or ``--disable-static`` option if one or the other isn't needed.

    By default, the library is built with debugging symbols.
 If you do not want these, use :cmd:`CFLAGS=-O2 ./configure` to eliminate